WojciechMatuszewski/programming-notes/react.md

 kind meh.
 Wonder what `React.Suspense` will bring to the table when it comes to that...

+## getSnapshotBeforeUpdate

+It sadly seems like this is lesser known React life-cycle method.
+The method itself is **very useful** in some situations.
+Not knowing about it may cause a lot of headaches when such situations arrive.
+So this method will get invoked **before the most recent `render` output**.
+It can return a value which will be used in `componentDidUpdate`.

+Think about all the times you wanted to make chat window scroll nicely on a new message.
+Dealing with `refs` and `requestAnimationFrame` stuff just to make sure all scrolling logic works nicely.
+With this you can calculate the `scrollHeight` before an update, send that to `componentDidUpdate` and proceed with logic.
+SO MUCH EASIER!

 ## Profiling

 React has it's great _profiler_ as an browser extension.
 That tool is really